vkeggers/DeNovo-Nematode-Pipeline/README.md

 Press on arrows to expand contents.

-For an introduction to the hpc and a linux environment:
+For an introduction to the hpc and a linux environment: https://github.com/vkeggers/DeNovo-Nematode-Pipeline/blob/main/Getting%20_Started.md

+For the full pipeline: